MicrosoftDocs/ai-builder/ai-builder-docs/licensing-prompt-tokens.md

 ## How image or documents are translated into tokens
 When you pass an image to a prompt, it gets converted into tokens.
-When you pass a PDF document into a prompt, it first gets converted into images (1 image per page) and then into tokens.
+When you pass a PDF document into a prompt, it first gets converted into images (one image per page) and then into tokens.

-THe tokens to image conversion fully applies the [Azure open AI logic](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview#image-tokens).
+The tokens to image conversion fully applies the [Azure open AI logic](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview#image-tokens).

 We are using the [**auto**](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/gpt-with-vision?tabs=rest#detail-parameter-settings-in-image-processing-low-high-auto) setting when passing images to Azure OpenAI.
 This means the token cost of an image depends on its initial resoution.